openedx/edx-documentation/en_us/install_operations/source/install_options.rst

 * :ref:`Installing the Open edX Developer Stack`

 * :ref:`Running the Open edX Developer Stack`

 Additional sections are planned for future versions of this guide.

 See the `edx configuration repository wiki`_ for information from edX and the Open edX community about Devstack and other installation and configuration options.
-This wiki contains two pages with more information about Devstack.
+This wiki contains pages with more information about Devstack.

 * `Devstack wiki`_
 * `Developing on Devstack`_